chembl/compound_target_pairs_dataset/docs/source/columns_docs.rst

 *************************
 Calculated based on pchembl_value_mean.

-Since LE metrics are based on pchembl values, they are calculated twice.
+Since LE metrics are based on pChEMBL values, they are calculated twice.
-Once for the pchembl values based on binding and functional assays (suffix _BF) and once for the pchembl values based on binding assays only (suffix _B).
+Once for the pChEMBL values based on binding and functional assays (suffix _BF) and once for the pChEMBL values based on binding assays only (suffix _B).

 .. csv-table::
    :file: tables/LEMetrics.csv